rahuldhodapkar/cell2sentence/README.md

 ## Loading Data

-All data used in the bioRxiv manuscript is publicly available, and details are outlined in the [`DATA.md`](DATA.md) file in this repository.
+All data used in the bioRxiv manuscript are publicly available, and details are outlined in the [`DATA.md`](DATA.md) file in this repository.